vireshk/xen-vhost-frontend/README.md

   There are few patches at the top of this tree which are required to make Xen grant mappings works, which aren't merged in upstream Xen tree yet.

-  xen-vhost-frontend accepts two arguments as of now, "socket_path" and "foreign_mapping".
+  xen-vhost-frontend accepts two arguments as of now, "socket-path" and "foreign-mapping".

-  "socket_path" is the path where the socket will be present. xen-vhost-frontend looks for a socket named in following format at this path:
+  "socket-path" is the path where the socket will be present. xen-vhost-frontend looks for a socket named in following format at this path:
   "<device-name>.sock<N>", where device-name is the name that is defined in "src/supported_devices.rs" and N is the index number (starts from 0) of the device created, as you can create multiple instances of the same device for a guest.

-  "foreign_mapping" is of boolean type.
+  "foreign-mapping" is of boolean type.
 If present, the memory regions created by xen-vhost-frontend will be of type xen-foreign memory, which maps the entire guest space in advance.
 With this, the guest configurations shouldn't contain "forced_grant=1" parameter as we need guest to send foreign memory regions.

-  When "foreign_mapping" is not present in the arguments, the memory regions created by xen-vhost-frontend are of type xen-grant memory, where the memory is mapped/unmapped on the fly, as and when required.
+  When "foreign-mapping" is not present in the arguments, the memory regions created by xen-vhost-frontend are of type xen-grant memory, where the memory is mapped/unmapped on the fly, as and when required.
 With this, the guest configuration should contain "forced_grant=1" parameter as we need the guest